Plants on a Budget: Busting the Myth of Expense

 1. Buy Ingredients, Not Products

-That fancy lentil soup in a can?
-It’s $4 for something you could make at home for a buck.
-The aisles of pre-made “health food” are convenient, sure, but you’re paying for the packaging and the branding.
-You want fiber, protein, and nutrients—not just good typography on a box.
+That fancy schmancy lentil soup in a can?
+It’s $4 for something you could make at home for a buck, and you can make it better, too.
+I promise.
+The aisles of pre-made “health food” are convenient, sure, but you’re paying 3-4x what you would pay for a portion if you were to pay it at home.
+Eating economically is knowing that the ingredients may cost more upfront, sure.
+But instead of paying $4 for a portion, you’re paying $1.02.

-Stock up on whole, versatile ingredients: brown rice, oats, canned beans, lentils, potatoes, tofu, frozen spinach, peanut butter, and seasonal produce.
+Stock up on whole, versatile ingredients: brown rice, oats, canned beans, lentils, potatoes, tofu, soy sauce, your favourite veg, and peanut butter.
 These are the workhorses of a plant-based kitchen.
+You will find these ingredients pop up regularly, and as for the veg, you’ll always have recipes where you’ll be happy you have a little extra produce to chuck in a dish.
 If your ingredients don’t need a commercial, they’re probably a good deal.

 2. Repeat Ingredients Like It’s Your Job

-Don’t fall for the “new recipe every night” trap.
-It’s expensive, it’s wasteful, and it’ll burn you out by Thursday.
-Instead, overlap ingredients across meals.
-Buy a head of cauliflower, roast it once, and use it in tacos, curries, and salads.
+Finding ways to repurpose those ingredients for a future dish is the key to eating well.
+Buy a head of cauliflower, roast it once, and use it in that curry, then save some for tacos and salads later in the week.
 Cook a big batch of quinoa and turn it into breakfast bowls, lunch bowls, and burrito fillings.

 Your fridge should look like it’s working smarter, not harder.
 It’s not boring—it’s efficient.